hiragram/AbstractionKit/README.md

 [![Build Status](https://travis-ci.org/hiragram/AbstractionKit.svg?branch=master)](https://travis-ci.org/hiragram/AbstractionKit)

-AbstractionKit provides protocols and structs that make easier to abstract json API.
+AbstractionKit provides various protocols and structs that make it easier to abstract json APIs.

-This does not depend on any other networking and mapping frameworks.
+AbstractionKit does not depend on any other networking and mapping frameworks.
 So you can bridge between AbstractionKit and any frameworks you usually use.

 ## Overview

-You can define your API endpoint as follows,
+Define your API endpoint as follows:

 ```swift
 struct GetUser: EndpointDefinition {